-What is a backbone in IT?
+What is backbone in IT

 In computer science and telecommunications, a backbone is an area of a telecommunications network that has particularly high bandwidths.
 Its task is to establish the connection between several independent networks.
 A special feature here is the connection of different types of networks.